deltachat/deltachat-android/README.md

 # License

-Licensed under the GPLv3, see LICENSE file for details.
+Licensed GPLv3+, see the LICENSE file for details.

-Copyright © 2017-2019 Delta Chat contributors
+Copyright © 2017-2019 Delta Chat contributors.